-- Access the virtual machine disk (VMDK) files
+- Access the VMDK files

-- · Check CBT status and capabilities
+- Check CBT status and capabilities

-- · Create quiesced snapshots
+- · Create guiesced snapshots

 The plug-in reports the problems detected during these tests, and provides suggestions to correct the problems.
 You can run these tests at any time.

 To run diagnostic tests: